-The aim of the Looked After Children (LAC) Service is to promote the health and emotional wellbeing of children and young people in care.
+The aim of the Looked After Children (LAC) Service is to help you with any problems with your health and emotional wellbeing.

-Our service will provide support to children and young people across Essex from 0-25 years including care leavers.
+Our service will help you and other young people across Essex from 0-25 years including care leavers.

-We aim to provide a joined up service to make sure that the looked after child or young person receives the healthcare they need.
+We aim to provide a service to make sure that you receive the right health care you need.